Florida’s HB1231, Student Data Privacy Legislation

 - Create any liability for a cause of action against a school or school district or an employee of a school district who is carrying out the duties, responsibilities, and functions required by this section

 While recording children within a classroom will always be a cause of concern for many parents, the goal of HB1231 is to use these cameras for the purposes of protecting the well-being of students.
 HB1231 provides strict stipulations concerning who can view said video recordings, as well as what must be done if such video recordings contain suspected child abuse.
-Florida is the latest state to pass legislation concerning the placement of cameras within special education classrooms, joining states such as Texas and Louisiana who have already passed or are in the process of passing such legislation.
+Florida is the latest state to pass legislation concerning the placement of cameras within special education classrooms, joining states such as Texas and Louisiana that have already passed or are in the process of passing such legislation.
 With bills such as HB1231, the hope is that the rights of children enrolled in special education services are adhered to and respected just as they would be for any other child.